aws-samples/eks-alb-istio-with-tls/README.md

 ![](./yelb-images/yelb-app-future-state.svg)

 ### Install and configure Istio

- I will install Istio using ``istioctl`` utility.
-This will install Istio in ``istio-system`` namespace and configure ``istio-ingressgateway`` service of type load balancer.
-Since Istio does not directly support TLS certificates from ACM, I will put ALB in front of it.
-Traffic from ALB will be forwarded to Istio ingress gateway for further processing such as integration with mTLS, traffic routing etc.
+I am installing Istio using ``istioctl`` and change service type of ``istio-ingressgateway`` to ``NodePort``.
+The service type of NodePort is required when forwarding traffic from ALB to EC2 instances.

 ```bash
 istioctl install \